 The Takeaway

-Wondering how to pay off student loans quickly?
-There are a few strategies to explore.
-One or more of these six suggestions could be the ticket to chipping away at the debt faster.
+There are several methods you can use to pay off student loans quickly, including making extra payments toward the loan principal, earning extra income with a side hustle, and loan repayment assistance programs.
+One or more of these strategies could be the ticket to chipping away at your student debt faster.

 SoFi Student Loan Refinance